KokelSan/KokelSan/README.md

 - Unity and C#
 - C & C++
 - Python
-- databases (SQL & noSQL)
+- Databases (SQL & noSQL)
-- R
+- R (Statistics and Machine Learning)

+## Soft skills 💡
+- Project management : notions in development life cycle (V, W, iterative, spiral, waterfall, Agile & Scrum)
+- Experience in team leader position and budget control
+- Happy and comfortable both in team work and autonomy
-- Java
+- Attentive and communicative

 ## What I am looking for 👀